-the provisions of the old-dinance.
-Charles Jackson was one of the old-response of the prosecutor the prosecutor the prosecucharles jackson was one of the old-gray haired class that the prosecutor decms a "pest" and on the prosecu-tor's suggestion he was given 30 days in the city jail.
-According to Mr. Rogers Jackson had been guilty of begging and had "put up a game fight," when the officers tried to ar-rest him rest him.
+Charles Jackson was one of the oldcharles Jackson was one of the old-gray haired class that the prosecutor tor's suggestion he was given 30 days in the city jail.
+According to Mr. Rogers Jackson had been guilty of begging and had "put up a game fight," when the officers tried to ar-rest him. rest him.

-Ed Ray, charged with vagrancy, made a lightning change in his plea of not guilty when he saw that his case was guilty when he saw that his case was going to be set sometime late in the month, and hurrledly made up his mind that it would be better to leave town than stay in the Salt Take City jail.
+Ed Ray, charged with vagrancy, made a lightning change in his plea of not guilty when he saw that his case was going to be set sometime late in the month, and hurriedly made up his mind that it would be better to leave town than stay in the Salt Lake City jall.
 Martin Monroe knew from the first that he was guilty of being a vagrant and the two will keep each other company on the ties between here and Ogden.